 Dr Jim Bates, assistant conductor

 Dr. Jim Bates is Director of Orchestral Activities at Otterbein University and since 2006 has served as an assistant conductor for the Columbus Symphony Youth Orchestras.
 As a conductor and teacher, Dr. Bates is able to draw on considerable experience as an educator, performer and historian.
 For eighteen years he was a conductor for the Louisville (KY) Youth Orchestras and was music director of that organization from 1996 – 2001.
 In 1999 he joined the conducting staff of Interlochen Center for the Arts and continues to co-direct the Junior Orchestra program and Junior String Institute there in the summer.
 He has served as a clinician or guest conductor in Ohio, Kentucky, Virginia, New York, North Dakota, South Dakota, Nebraska, Kansas, Minnesota, California, Missouri, Pennsylvania, Washington and Colorado.
 He has served as president of Kentucky ASTA and as string coordinator for the Kentucky Governor’s School for the Arts.
 In addition to string education he is very involved with the Classical Mandolin Society of America and period instrument performance.
 He was recently elected to the National Board of Directors of CMSA.
 Currently, Dr. Bates is assistant conductor and principal bassist of the Westerville Symphony (OH), and is a member of The Early Interval, Columbus’ professional early music performance ensemble.
 He has degrees from the University of Louisville (B.M.E.), a Masters in double bass performance from Indiana University, where he studied bass with Lawrence Hurst and baroque performance with Stanley Ritchie, and a Ph.D. in Musicology from the University of Kentucky.
-His wife, Jena Huebner, is a bassist in the Columbus Symphony Orchestra and they have two sons, Ethan and Gideon.
+Dr. Bates has two sons, Ethan and Gideon.
 Dr. Bates was recently appointed to chair the Coda Bows for America Community Outreach Program for ASTA.